Genivia/ugrep/README.md

                   into a `-' when searching standard input.
 When a `%' is not specified, the filter command should read from standard input and write to standard output.
 Option --label=.ext may be used to specify extension `ext' when searching standard input.
+Note that `exts` filename extension matching is case insensitive.
 This option may be repeated.

            --filter-magic-label=[+]LABEL:MAGIC